John-wallace89/Barbell_Planner/README.md

 of the background image was taken from Raw Pixel.

 ### Acknowledgements ###
-Thanks to Aaron my mentor, for advice on my project and the Code Institute Slack community.
-Gavin Smith and the Barbell Gym for trusting me with their brand and letting me use it for this project.
+Thanks to Aaron my mentor for advice on my project, the Code Institute Slack community, and Gavin Smith and the Barbell Gym for trusting me with their brand and letting me use it for this project.